 13. Once a network connection is established on a Windows 7 computer you will be prompted to select a Network Location.
 We recommend choosing Work network.

 The restore instructions in this post are for a Hatch computer that is currently running Windows 7.
 If you have already upgraded your Hatch computer to Windows 10 please read the following post for further instruction: https://www.landontechnologies.com/blog/upgrade-hatch-computer-to-windows-10/

-If your Head Start program is in need of Remote IT Services call us today!
+If your Head Start program is in need of Remote & On-site IT support call us today!